ReclusiveEagle/DPReview-Studio-Archive/README.md

 These files are mostly unsorted.
 Camera and ISO metadata will be able to sort and catagorize these later, except for special camera modes.
 These require their own dedicated files for context as they risk being lost without separating them.

 ### To do:
-- Finish scraping RAW day light
+- Finish scraping RAW day light: 40% Complete
 - Start scraping RAW low light
 - Start scraping JPEG day light
 - Start scraping JPEG low light